 - Avoid long exposure time to limit the motion blur.
 From our experience, exposure time longer than 1/60 may be a problem.
 Similarly to ISO, the exposure time is dictated by the amount of light received by the camera.
 To shorten the exposure time, fly closer to the objects or walls.

 - Adapt your speed.
-Motion blur is proportional to optic flow – the speed at which objects move in the image.
+Motion blur is proportional to the speed at which objects move past in the image.
 To reduce motion blur, fly slowly.
-Avoid rotations (yaw/heading and camera pitch) as much as possible, as they generate a high optic flow.
+Avoid rotations (yaw/heading and camera pitch) as much as possible.

 - Note that the Elios 2 camera uses a fixed focal length, as required for photogrammetry.